How to List a DeFi Token on Uniswap?

 Uniswap Token – UNI

 The native token of the Uniswap protocol is UNI, which allows governance rights to its owners.
 All UNI holders can vote for changes to the protocol.
 Out of the UNI genesis supply, 60% of the tokens are allocated to the Uniswap community members.
-The remaining 40% are supposed to be made available to team members, investors, and advisors over the time period of four years.
+Over four years, the remaining 40% will be made available to team members, investors, and advisors.

 UNI is available through the following four liquidity mining pools: